HimanshuLab/SCI-VCF-docs/mkdocs/docs/faq.md

 *Note: File upload size cannot be altered in the online version of SCI-VCF.
 It can only be done in the local/remote installation/deployments.*

 Open ```R/global.R``` file in RStudio.
-Go to Line #20
+Go to Line #27
 ```
-#set maximum file upload size in shiny to 1 GB
+#set maximum file upload size in Shiny to 1 GB
 options(shiny.maxRequestSize = 1 * 1024^3)
 ```
-Edit the upoad file size according to your requirement.
+Edit the upload file size according to your requirements.

-**9) How to change default file processing steps?**
+**9) How to change the default file processing steps?**
 Open ```R/summarize_vcf.R```.
 Go to Line #4
 ```
 break_multiallelic_sites = TRUE, remove_duplicated_entries = TRUE
 ```
-Disable the parameters according to your requirement.
+Disable the parameters according to your requirements.

 ## Output VCF files
-**10) Issues with SCI-VCF outputed VCF files?**
+**10) Issues with SCI-VCF outputted VCF files?**

 While the VCF format is conserved in the output file, the compression algorithm used is parallelized and is not gzip-based.
 Recent VCF processing software requires their input VCF files to be gzipped.
 To overcome this, decompress and recompress the SCI-VCF output VCFs using a gzip-based compressing algorithm: